antlev/donkeycar/docs/guide/build_hardware.md

 This is a relatively simple assembly step.
 Just use the 3mm self tapping screws to scew the plate to the roll cage.

-When attaching the roll cage to the top plate, ensure that the nubs on the top plate face the roll-cage.
-This will ensure the equipment you mount to the top plate fits easily.

 &nbsp;
 ### Step 4: Connect Servo Shield to Raspberry Pi.